donotknow/miniature-octo-tribble/README.md

 watched build is complete.

-This was my first time using [Travis](https://travis-ci.org/donotknow/miniature-octo-tribble) for continuous integration, and it was simple to setup and configure `npm test` and to create a small bash script to auto deploy the build to the [gh-pages](https://donotknow.github.io/miniature-octo-tribble/) branch.
+This was my first time using [Travis](https://travis-ci.org/donotknow/miniature-octo-tribble) for continuous integration, and it was simple to setup and configure `npm test` to lint the JavaScript and to create a small bash script to auto deploy the build to the [gh-pages](https://donotknow.github.io/miniature-octo-tribble/) branch.

 Auto deployment to gh-pages status: